Comptroller General of the State: Organisation

 A large number of officials and administrative bodies depend upon the Comptroller General.
-To carry out its functions, the IGAE agency has delegations known as Comptroller Delegations (Intervenciónes delegates) in all the General State Administration departments, including ministerial departments, public agencies and regional and local administrations.
-In addition, the law specifies that certain government bodies must have integrated delegations: Ministry of Defence (IGD), Social Security (IGSS), the General Secretariat for the Treasury and International Financing, and the Directorate-General for Personnel Costs and Public Pensions.
+To carry out its functions, the Office of the Comptroller General has offices known as Delegated Comptroller's Offices (intervenciones delegadas) in all the General State Administration bodies, including ministerial departments, government agencies and regional and local bodies of the State Administration.
+In addition, the law specifies that certain government bodies must have their own comptrollerships: the Ministry of Defence (IGD), the Social Security Administration (IGSS) and the General Secretariat for the Treasury and International Financing, among others, although they all depend functionally on the Comptroller General.
+In total, the agency has about 2,000 employees.

-In addition to the bodies mentioned above, the IGAE agency is divided into seven large departments:
+In addition to the bodies mentioned above, the central services of the Office of the Comptroller General comprise: